 The low-top Adidas Superstar Slip-On, although made for women, attracts even the opposite sex with its simple and sleek silhouette.
 Often dressed in a monochromatic upper and a white sole, this sneaker can be mixed and matched with numerous outfits and worn on various occasions including sporty, casual and dress-up events.

-The Superstar Slip-On is distinguished not only for its bootie-like style but also for its elastic bands that crisscross over the front.
+The Adidas Superstar Slip-On trainers are distinguished not only for its bootie-like style but also for its elastic bands that crisscross over the front.
 The bands give better lockdown fit without the need for laces.
 The leather detailing on the heel that displays a debossed “Adidas” and “Trefoil” logo on the side, on the one hand, supplies support as well as improves the shoe’s overall aesthetic.

 - “The brand with the Three-Stripes” text graphic is printed on the elastic bands of some models.

 - Slip on/off is made easy with the aid of the leather pull straps found on the heel and tongue.